Local-first privacy workflow

 Built for AI pre-scrubbing

-Client-side redaction workspace
+Client-side PII scrubber workspace

 Detect, inspect, and replace sensitive entities without sending text to a backend.